Splamy/TS3AudioBot/README.md

   Will always have the latest and greatest but might not be fully stable or have broken features.

 #### Linux
-1. dotnet core: Get the latest `dotnet core 2.2` version by following [this tutorial](https://dotnet.microsoft.com/download/linux-package-manager/ubuntu16-04/sdk-current) and follow the steps after choosing your platform
+1. dotnet core: Get the latest `dotnet core` version by following [this tutorial](https://dotnet.microsoft.com/download/linux-package-manager/ubuntu16-04/sdk-current) and follow the steps after choosing your platform
 1. Other dependencies:
 * on **Ubuntu**:
 Run `sudo apt-get install libopus-dev ffmpeg`